luluwelborn/project-2/README.md

 #### Captain's log
 08.05.17
-Getting started is one of the hardest parts.
+Getting started is one of the hardest parts(I hope).
 I've read through some of the mocha/chai lessons, and it seems very complicated.
 I've also spent a lot of time trying to get an ejs file show up and it's become tough.
 I'll try using a different GET method.

 07.27.17
 I really wanted to make an app to store my scores from different pinball games, and see the game's nation-wide high scores from a 3rd party database but I couldn't find a reliable source, so we're going with puns aka dad-jokes!
 I never remember jokes but I laugh at every pun-based joke I hear so I suppose this app is useful for people like me who are low on short-term memory storage.